1976 Tangshan earthquake: Political aspects

 The remarkably low death toll of the Haicheng earthquake the previous year – initially said to be fewer than 300, much later estimated at a still very modest 2,041– had been credited to measures taken in response to an accurate and timely prediction.
-This was touted as demonstrating the validity of the Chinese methods of earthquake prediction (including inspiration from Mao Zedong Thought) and "the superiority of our country's socialist system!"
+This was touted as demonstrating the validity of the Chinese methods of earthquake prediction inspired by Marxism-Leninism-Mao Tze-tung thought and "the superiority of [China's] socialist system".

 Many residents initially mistook the earthquake for a Soviet nuclear attack.
 With China in the midst of the Cultural Revolution, "belief in earthquake prediction was made an element of ideological orthodoxy that distinguished the true party liners from right wing deviationists", and it was everyone's duty to criticize those who doubted the feasibility of earthquake prediction.

 As a backdrop to this, and of deep concern to the Chinese Communist Party, was a collectively recognized but unvoiced awareness that in traditional Chinese belief, natural disasters are considered disruptions in the natural order of heaven and may signify the current government's loss of the mandate of heaven.
 This view was underlined by a magnitude 6.7 earthquake in southwestern China just three weeks later.
 On the other hand, an ongoing mass education campaign before the quake showed that the government was aware and concerned, and the prompt and massive response following the quake demonstrated the government's competence to alleviate suffering and restore normal production, drawing on resources from across the state.
-Some have contrasted this with the comparative lack of assistnace the hardships faced by disaster victims (especially the poor) under previous regimes.
+Some have contrasted this with the comparative lack of assistance the hardships faced by disaster victims (especially the poor) under previous regimes.

 Mao Zedong was already ailing at the time of the earthquake; he died only six weeks later on 9 September 1976, ushering the downfall of the Gang of Four and bringing the Cultural Revolution to an end.